spine-tools/Spine-Toolbox/docs/source/data_import_export.rst

 The *Mapping options* dock contains controls that apply to the mapping as a whole, e.g. what data the output tables contain. *Mapping specification*, on the other hand, contains a table which defines the structure of the mapping's output tables.

+What database items the mapping outputs is chosen using the *Item type* combobox in *Mapping options* dock.
+For instance, the *Object classes* option outputs object classes, objects and, optionally, object parameters and related items while the *Relationship classes* option outputs relationship classes and relationships.
+Checking the *Always export header* checkbox outputs a table that has fixed headers even if the table is otherwise empty.
+If *Item type* is Relationship class, the *Number of dimensions* spinbox can be used to specify the maximum number of relationships' dimensions that the mapping is able to handle.
+Parameters can be outputted by choosing their value type using the *Parameter type* combobox.
+The *Value* choice adds rows to *Mapping specification* for parameter values associated with individual entities while *Default value* allows outputting parameters' default values.
+The maximum number of value dimensions in case of indexed values (time series, maps, time patterns, arrays) the mapping can handle is controlled by the *Parameter dimensions* spinbox.
+The *Fixed table name* checkbox inserts a special row to *Mapping specification* which can be used to give a fixed table name to mapping's output table.
+In case the mapping is pivoted and *Mapping specification* contains items that are *hidden*, it is possible that a number of data elements end up in the same output table cell.
+The *Group function* combobox offers some basic functions to aggregate such data into the cells.

 The contents of the table on the *Mapping specification* dock depends on choices on *Mapping options*, e.g. the item type, parameter type or if the mapping has a fixed table name.